• Skip to main content

 Today's guest post was generously written by Tara Sophia Mohr.
 I noticed Tara's work this past year and fell in love with the simplicity and sweetness she consistently displays in her writing.
 She was one of the first to come to mind when I started the 31 Days To More White Space.
 I was eager to ask her to contribute a piece of work to the series.
 She has offered me this post to re-publish for you here.
 I hope it resonates with you as much as it does with me!

-Recently, I’ve been canceling a lot of things from my calendar.
+I’ve been canceling a lot of things from my calendar.
 Just canceling.
 It feels quite rebellious.

-My life, like yours, is fully of projects, work, family, errands, all kinds of lovely people, closet organizing aspirations….I could go on and on.
+My life, like yours, is full of projects, work, family, errands, all kinds of lovely people, closet organizing aspirations….I could go on and on.
 I filled up the calendar with all that good stuff and found myself feeling bummed out by it, anxious and resentful.
 I wanted white space – not a zoo of text- on the calendar page.

 For a week, I hung out in the discomfort, saying to myself, “I want free time.
 But I just can’t right now.
 I have commitments.”
 It took some stewing and a helpful chat with a friend before I was willing to take my longing seriously and act.